John Brown (abolitionist): Rescue and Victor Hugo's pardon plans

-On December 1, Brown's wife arrived by train in Charles Town, where she joined him at the county jail for his last meal.
-She was denied permission to stay the night, prompting Brown to lose his composure and temper for the only time during the ordeal.
-Brown made his will.

-On the day of Brown's execution, December 2, there were large meetings in many cities in the Northeast.
-In many of the cases, "Negroes were the chief actors in creating excitement".

-Victor Hugo's reaction

 Victor Hugo, from exile on Guernsey, tried to obtain a pardon for John Brown: he sent an open letter that was published by the press on both sides of the Atlantic.
-This text, written at Hauteville House on December 2, 1859, warned of a possible civil war:
+This text warned of a possible civil war:

 The letter was initially published in the London News and was widely reprinted.
 After Brown's execution, Hugo wrote a number of additional letters about Brown and the abolitionist cause.

 Abolitionists in the United States saw Hugo's writings as evidence of international support for the anti-slavery cause.
 The most widely publicized commentary on Brown to reach America from Europe was an 1861 pamphlet, John Brown par Victor Hugo, that included a brief biography and reprinted two letters by Hugo, including that of December 9, 1859.
 The pamphlet's frontispiece was an engraving of a hanged man by Hugo that became widely associated with the execution.

-Brown's last words
+Last words, death and aftermath

+On December 1, 1859, Mary Ann Brown, who had stayed away from the prison due to Brown's concern for her safety, visited her husband for several hours with permission from Governor Wise.

+On the day of his execution, December 2, Brown read his Bible and wrote a final letter to his wife, which included the will he had written the previous day, as large meetings were held in many cities in the Northeast.
+In many of the cases, "Negroes were the chief actors in creating excitement".

 Brown was well read and knew that the last words of prominent people are valued.
-On the morning of December 2, 1859, Brown wrote and gave to his jailor Avis the words he wanted to be remembered by:
+That morning, Brown wrote and gave to his jailor Avis the words he wanted to be remembered by:

 I, John Brown, am now quite certain that the crimes of this guilty land will never be purged away but with blood.
 I had, as I now think, vainly flattered myself that without very much bloodshed it might be done.